This stormwater service expansion is the result of a road transfer from the Province of Nova Scotia to Halifax Regional

 This web page and the HRM web page will be updated regularly once more information becomes available.

-Stormwater charges are illustrated on this page and depend on your impervious area and whether your property drains to the Halifax Water storm system.
+Residents in these expansion areas will be charged a stormwater service fee (illustrated on this page) depending on your impervious area and whether your property drains to the Halifax Water storm system.

 Staff will be contacting residents in the affected areas.
 Extensive community outreach will take place in the impacted areas prior to the anticipated June 1, 2022 transfer.

 Ice and snow in roadside drains are a normal occurrence.
 Halifax Water does not take any action for ice and snow unless a culvert is blocked with ice and the flow is impeded; Halifax Water endeavours to remove any blockage to assist the flow.

 HRM currently funds its portion of stormwater expenses through the ROW charge.
 Halifax Water collects this charge on behalf of HRM.
 A full breakdown of stormwater rates is available here.

 These stormwater charges will come into effect on June 1, 2022.

 The flow of stormwater through and around our entire community must be managed to protect your property, public transportation infrastructure and the environment.